thnbao22/Build-Three-Tier-Architecture-AWS-using-Terraform/README.md

 if you encountered this issue, it would be the error that you haven't created your S3 bucket

-After you completed your S3 bucket, the issue will be gone
+After you completely create your S3 bucket, the issue will be gone
 ![ConnectPrivate](images/screenshot-1712126305020.png)

 I will make a demo on this project later :3